neillperry/TeamHNJ/README.md

 ## Current Status
 At the end of the week, we were able to accomplish almost all phases.
 We decided against customizing orders (Phase 3) due to increased complexity.

 Also, we took care to create and run unit tests throughout development.

+##Future Direction
 In the future, we would need to create integration tests as well as create tests for the UI.
+Also, if we had time, we might create a separate UI for the Store so that the Store Manager could monitor Inventory status.